Trump huddles with House GOP on immigration as border outrage escalates

 More than 2,300 minors were separated from their children at the border from May 5 through June 9, according to the Department of Homeland Security.

-Fox News' Bret Baier, Chad Pergram, Peter Doocy and The Associated Press contributed to this report.
+Fox News' Bret Baier, Chad Pergram, Peter Doocy, Kelly Chernenkoff and The Associated Press contributed to this report.